 Politics and Policy

 This stream is geared towards students interested in the business of media and the relationships between the economic and political dimensions of communication and culture.
 You will gain the knowledge and skills necessary to identify and participate in media production and the various decision- and policy-making processes that shape our media landscape.

 Graduating students will be prepared for careers as: media analyst (researches particular issues or news coverage); media relations (works with media in producing and managing coverage); political communication (speech writer, media liaison, or campaign director); public affairs coordinator; professional lobbyist; public opinion researcher; policy developer or analyst (interpreting and developing corporate and public policies on culture and communication); communications law (intellectual property, copyright law, communication rights); and communication specialist (managing communication with/to the public through a range of media, including public relations, government communications, non-profit and activist organizations).

-Critical Technology Studies
+Information Technology Studies

 Technology increasingly permeates all spheres of our lives, with digital technologies in particular reshaping how we live, work, and play.
 Courses in this stream provide you with the resources to think critically about the transformative impacts of technology, and also to examine how those technologies are embedded in wider social contexts.